 Either on foot or bicycle the city wall has an incredible view of Xi'an, Shaanxi Province, China

-The Great Mosque of Xi'an is a grand mosque located in the city of Chang'an which is now better known as the city of Xi'an, and became the first mosque to stand in China, The mosque was founded in the 8th century AD.
-Although the mosque was first built in the year 742 AD during the Tang dynasty, its current form was largely constructed in 1384 AD during Emperor Hongwu's reign of the Ming dynasty, the Mosque of Xi'an is the largest and one of the most important Islamic places of worship in China, The Mosque was last reconstructed in the 18th century AD, and follows Chinese Islamic architecture, Xi'an, Shaanxi Province, China
+The Great Mosque of Xi'an is a grand mosque located in the city of Xi'an, became the first mosque to stand in China.
+The mosque was founded in the 8th century AD.
+Although the mosque was first built in the year 742 AD during the Tang dynasty, its current form was largely constructed in 1384 AD during Emperor Hongwu's reign of the Ming dynasty.
+The Mosque of Xi'an is the largest and one of the most important Islamic places of worship in China, The Mosque was last reconstructed in the 18th century AD, in the Chinese/Islamic architectural style, Xi'an, Shaanxi Province, China

 The Great Mosque of Xi'an is the first mosque in China, Xi'an, Shaanxi Province, China